ledisdb/ledisdb/doc/commands.md

 ## Replication

-### SLAVEOF host port [restart]
+### SLAVEOF host port [RESTART] [READONLY]

 Changes the replication settings of a slave on the fly.
-If the server is already acting as slave, SLAVEOF NO ONE will turn off the replication.
+If the server is already acting as slave, `SLAVEOF NO ONE` will turn off the replication and turn the server into master. `SLAVEOF NO ONE READONLY` will turn the server into master with readonly mode.

+If the server is already master, `SLAVEOF NO ONE READONLY` will force the server to readonly mode, and `SLAVEOF NO ONE` will disable readonly.

-SLAVEOF host port will make the server a slave of another server listening at the specified host and port.
+`SLAVEOF host port` will make the server a slave of another server listening at the specified host and port.

-If a server is already a slave of a master, SLAVEOF host port will stop the replication against the old and start the synchronization against the new one, if restart is set, it will discard the old dataset, otherwise it will sync with LastLogID + 1.
+If a server is already a slave of a master, `SLAVEOF host port` will stop the replication against the old and start the synchronization against the new one, if RESTART is set, it will discard the old dataset, otherwise it will sync with LastLogID + 1.

 ### FULLSYNC